Department of History Policy on Academic Misconduct

 Once a student has been accused of an act of academic misconduct, the student may not drop or withdraw from the class until such time as the matter has been resolved.

 In cases where more than one student is suspected of academic misconduct, each student’s case will be adjudicated separately.

 Students found responsible for multiple acts of academic misconduct may be subject to further disciplinary action including suspension from the University.
 In the event the sanction is suspension or expulsion from the University, the student will have the choice to appeal the decision pursuant to the Tennessee Uniform Administrative Procedures Act (TUAPA).

 Appeals of Academic Integrity Violations

-[These procedures are from the Office of Student Conduct document on Appeals]
+[These procedures are from the Student Accountability document on Appeals]

 A student found responsible by their instructor for act(s) of academic misconduct may seek a review by the Chair of the Department.
 A request for such a review must be submitted (in writing) within five (5) business days of receipt of notice of the instructor’s decision.
 During this review, the student and instructor will present information to support their case.
 After reviewing the material presented by the instructor and the student, the Chair may: